alanjfs/sequentity/README.md

 - [ ] **Zoom** Panning works by holding ALT while click+dragging.
 Zooming needs something like that.
 - [ ] **Stride** There are a few values that work, but make no sense, like `stride`
 - [ ] **Bug, hot-swap tool** Translate something and switch tool without letting go
+- [ ] **Bug, event at end** Click to add an event on the end frame, and it'll create one erroneously
+- [ ] **Cosmetics, transitions** Duration of transitions is based on a solid 60 fps, should be relative wallclock time
 - [x] **Refactor, Unify data types** Data types in Sequentity is a mixture of native, Magnum and ImGui.
 - [x] **Smooth Panning and Zooming** Any change to these have a nice smoothing effect
 - [x] **Drag Current Time** You can, but it won't trigger the time-changed callback